Power commuting and centralizing maps on the ring of strictly upper triangular matrices: Abstract

 \section{Abstract}

-Let $F$ be a field of characteristic zero and $N_r=N_r(F)$ the ring of strictly upper triangular matrices with entries in $F$ and center $Z(N_r)$.
-We characterize all linear maps $f:N_r\rightarrow N_r$ which satisfy the condition $[f(x),x]\in Z(N_r)$ for all $x\in N_r$, generalizing previously established results.
+Let $N_n(F)$ denote the ring of strictly upper triangular matrices with entries in a field $F$ of characteristic zero and center $Z(N_n(F))$.
+We characterize the $2$-power commuting maps over $N_n(F)$, maps satisfying the identity $[f(X),X^2]=0$ for all $X\in N_n(F)$.
+As a consequence, we also obtain a characterization of the maps centralizing maps over $N_n(F)$, maps satisfying $[f(X),X]\in Z(N_n(F))$ for all $X\in N_n(F)$.